Yesterday morning we left the Grand View RV Park and drove west on

 5th-wheel and truck, we need one of those.

-With all the road construction stops, getting diesel in Palmer,
+With several road construction delays, getting diesel in Palmer,

 shopping at the super WalMart in Wasilla, and stopping for photos at the